quaziashfaq/notes/cloud/aws.md

 - S3 has versioning feature to keep multiple versions.
 - S3 access logs can be used to track issues or abnormal activities.
 - S3 is a regional service.
 But the bucket names are global.
+- provides automatic replication across Availability Zones.
+- Bucket policies OR Bucket access policies
+    - Bucket policies allow you to control access to entire buckets, whereas access control lists let you control access to individual objects within an S3 bucket.
+    - By default, buckets and their contents are private.
+By default, all data stored in S3 is not viewable by the public.
+If you want a bucket or object to be accessible by the public, you must explicitly make it so.
+NAT gateways and internet gateways are needed to allow communications between VPCs and the internet, but they are not required when it comes to S3.

 Common S3 use cases:
 - backup and storage